GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-09-02-new-plans-faq.md

 **If I have a grandfathered plan, can I use newly released features?**

-- You will be able to access new updates and improvements on features included in your plan.
+- You will be able to access improvements on features included in your plan.
 For any brand new product features, we will be sure to let you know in advance which plan they’ll be in.